nitinder-mohan/CCNApplicationCheckpointTool-CCNAC/README.md.txt

-CCNCheck is a fork of DMTCP project.
+CCN Application Checkpointing (CCNAC) is a plugin for DMTCP project.
 You can check out the DMTCP source from https://github.com/dmtcp/dmtcp

-Any problems with CCNCheck can be mailed to me at nitinder1369@iiitd.ac.in
+Any problems with CCNAC can be mailed to me at nitinder1369@iiitd.ac.in

+UPDATE: Due to certain dependencies, several users have reported errors while checkpointing.
+We are hard at trying to resolve all such issues.
+Please watch out for future commits.

+Pre-requisites: System should have CCNx v0.8.2 installed before attempting to install CCNAC.
+Several users have complained issues with CCNx v1.0.
+Please consider that particular version unsupported till further updates.

 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
 ..................................................................

-CCNCheck RUNNING GUIDELINES AND INSTRUCTIONS
+CCNAC WITH DMTCP RUNNING GUIDELINES AND INSTRUCTIONS

 ..................................................................
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>